jakub874/Jakub3DPrinterMods/Tophat/README.md

 # Voron Tophat

-A tophat inspired by the Annex k3 Summit enclosure for the 2020-based voron printers
+A tophat inspired by the Annex k3 Summit enclosure.
+Currently support VORON V1 and V2 printers